Gustavo Assis-Brasil: Career

 In 1999 he received a scholarship to get his Master's degree at Berklee College of Music and The Boston Conservatory.
 His teachers included David Fiuczynski, Mick Goodrick, and Wayne Krantz.
 He studied improvisation and composition with Charlie Banacos and Prasanna.
 He took master classes and lessons with Frank Gambale, David Liebman, Pat Metheny, Mike Stern, and John Scofield.

 From 2001 until 2006, Assis-Brasil played and toured with the Dig Trio.

 In 2005, Assis-Brasil released the book Hybrid Picking for Guitar about combining the pick and fingers to play the guitar.

 In 2008, he released the follow-up book, Hybrid Picking Exercises: Single Note Permutations, with more than 1,400 different exercises based entirely on math permutations.
 Also in 2008, Assis-Brasil released a live DVD/CD combo called In Concert, which features his original compositions.
 In the same year, he was invited by ESC Records in Germany to write and record an arrangement of Steely Dan's "Aja" as part of the tribute album Maestros of Cool.

 In 2009, Assis-Brasil was invited to participate in the album Mahavishnu Re-Defined – A Tribute to John McLaughlin and the Mahavishnu Orchestra.

 In 2010 he composed music for the soundtrack to the Brazilian movie Manhã Transfigurada.

 In 2011, Assis-Brasil released his third book, Hybrid Picking Lines and Licks.
 British guitarist Guthrie Govan wrote the foreword.

 In 2017, his song "Gee," from his album Chromatic Dialogues, won the Instrumental category for the 2016 International Songwriting Competition (ISC).

 In 2019, Gustavo released his fourth book, “Advanced Hybrid Picking Etudes Vol.1”.
 This book has received praise by musicians like Plini, Per Nilsson (Meshuggah), Vardan Ovsepian, among others.

-He has performed and recorded with Richard Bona, Nelson Faria, Tony Grey, Bob Mintzer, Mozik, Tim Ries, Esperanza Spalding, John Stowell, and Hiromi Uehara.
+He has performed and recorded with Richard Bona, Nelson Faria, Tony Grey, Bob Mintzer, Mozik, Tim Ries, Esperanza Spalding, John Stowell, Mauricio Zottarelli, Evan Marien, and Hiromi Uehara.

-He is the director of the jazz and Contemporary Music Ensembles of The Cambridge School of Weston, and he teaches at Berklee College of Music during the guitar sessions.
+He is the director of the jazz and Contemporary Music Ensembles of The Cambridge School of Weston, and he taught at Berklee College of Music during the guitar sessions.
 Assis-Brasil taught clinics at the Guitar Institute of Technology in Los Angeles, California; University of Southern California; Berklee College of Music, Boston, Massachusetts; UFRGS, Brazil; Federal University of Santa Maria, Brazil; University of Passo Fundo, Brazil, and Uppsala Guitar Festival, Sweden.